See Additional Resources:

 - Internet-based resources and software applications may be used for lawful purposes only.
 Violation of local, state or federal laws, such as those regarding pornography, copyright, theft, vandalism, violation of personal privacy, and unauthorized access to computing resources, may result in arrest and/or prosecution.

 - All users agree to refrain from conduct which produces an intimidating, hostile or offensive work or study environment.
-Policies of the ACC Board of Trustees regarding sexual, racial, and other forms of harassment, as well as standards of conduct for ACC students, staff and faculty are specified in the ACC Student Information You Need to Know, Employee Handbook, and Faculty Handbook.
+Policies of the ACC Board of Trustees regarding sexual, racial, and other forms of harassment, as well as standards of conduct for ACC students, staff and faculty are specified in the ACC Student Handbook, Employee Handbook, and Faculty Handbook.
 Violation of ACC Board policies may result in penalties under College regulations.